 Through this partnership with the National Park Trust and Trout Unlimited, we rely on our qualified volunteer guides at Oly Women on the Fly Guide Service and Trout Unlimited for their expertise in fishing education and supporting our physical safety in a variety of outdoor spaces.

 Day 1: On this travel day, everyone should arrive at Kalaloch Lodge in Forks, Washington by 5 p.m.
 TAPS staff will be there to greet you and get you checked in.
 We’ll have an opportunity that evening to get settled in, meet fellow survivors, enjoy dinner together, and relax.

 Day 2: We’ll start the day with breakfast, get an overview of what to expect, and we’ll work together to get our questions answered and build our team.
 We will work with volunteers from the Oly Women on the Fly Guide Service and the Kitsap - Olympic Peninsula Trout Unlimited Chapter to learn the ins and outs of fly fishing in Olympic National Park, get acquainted with gear, and enjoy time together along the coast.
 We’ll wrap up with a group dinner in the evening.

-Day 3: The third day will include time fly fishing in Olympic National Parkas well as some free time to relax and further connect with your fellow surviving siblings.
+Day 3: The third day will include time fly fishing in Olympic National Parkas well as some free time to relax and further connect with your fellow surviving siblings and siblings in law.